littlerat7/angular-weather/README.md

 # ABOUT #

-This project concerns an application with permit to get the weather linked to a JSON cities.
+This project concerns an application with permit to get the weather linked to a JSON file who contains all frenches cities.

 The current weather and the next 3 days prevision are shown.